-For example, Adair County had ranks of 17, 19, 91, and 22 for these four variables.
-The county's composite score, based on the weighted model and rounded off to the nearest whole number, is 33.
+For example, suppose a county had ranks of 17, 19, 91, and 22 for these four variables.
+The county's composite score, based on the weighted model and rounded off to the nearest whole number, would be 33.
 The second step of the process is an overall state ranking of the composite scores in which the composite scores of the 115 locations are compared to each other.
 In keeping with our ranking scale, in which 1=highest need and 115=lowest need, the county with the lowest numerical composite score is assigned 1 in the overall need ranking, which suggest the highest overall need in that county.
 Similarly, the county with the highest composite score is assigned number 115, which signifies the lowest average need.
-In the case of Adair County, the composite score of 33 ranks as the 28th highest in the state, which places the county in the second highest quintile (labeled "high") for Missouri.
+In our example case, the composite score of 33 ranks as the 28th highest in the state, which places the county in the second highest quintile (labeled "high") for Missouri.